gipritchard/Space-Debris/Space Debris Player Aid.md

 ↓ Threat decreases when...
 - Any player recycles 5 or more debris in a single action
 - Any satellite becomes operational

-- Look at the threat track to determine your threat level
-- Draw orbit cards from the orbit deck, and place them face down near the game board
-- Place debris from the supply on top of the face down orbit cards

 ## 3. Place Debris
 - Flip face down orbit cards 1 at a time